teamhoodin/fe-tryout/README.md

 Recommended is to start off by presenting the data in a clean way through react components.

-Other ways you could approach this task:
+Other ways you could approach this task (OBS!
+You are not meant to do ALL of these):
 * Delete/Update articles
 * Present the authors of the articles
 * Group articles based on type